RevenueHunt/docs/docs/reference/dashboard.md

 ![dashboard quiz performance](/images/manual_dashboard_performance_overview.png)

-**Quiz Performance Overview** - Highlights your quizzes performance during in the last 30 days
+**Quiz Performance Overview** - Highlights your quizzes performance during the last 30 days

 **show overview** - Shows an overview of the quizzes metrics in the last 30 days.